tasmota/docs/installation/Flashing.md

 Once you have followed [Hardware preparation](/installation/Hardware-preparation), your device should be in Flash Mode and ready for a Tasmota firmware binary file to be flashed.
 For that you need a **flashing tool**.

-Optionally, you may want to back up the device manufacturer's firmware.
-To do so, you must use esptool.
-Refer to the [instructions below](#optional-backup-firmware).
+Optionally, you may want to back up the device manufacturer's firmware on the 1 in a million chance you don't like Tasmota.

 ## Tasmotizer!
 Tasmotizer! is specifically designed for use with Tasmota with an easy to use GUI and [esptool.py](https://github.com/espressif/esptool) under the hood.